Food Handler Course

 Information and Registration

 For more information about the course or by-law, or to register for one of the scheduled courses or exam days, please contact Peterborough Public Health at (705) 743-1000.
-You can also click here to e-mail your course registration (include your name, type and date of course, phone number, and food premises).
+You can also fill out the form below to e-mail your course registration (include your name, type and date of course, phone number, and food premises).
 Please note: we do not offer free parking or reimburse parking fees to participants.